Landlord Decision Guide · Updated 2026

 Rejecting an Applicant – The Right Way

 Rejection is where the legal exposure concentrates.
-The decision itself may be entirely legitimate — but how you communicate and document it determines whether you’re protected.
+The decision itself may be entirely legitimate – but how you communicate and document it determines whether you are protected.

-- Confirm the decision traces to your written criteria — the applicant fell short of a specific, pre-existing standard
+1. Confirm the decision traces to your written criteria – the applicant fell short of a specific, pre-existing standard.

-- If the decision used a consumer report, send an adverse action notice — this is mandatory under the FCRA
+2. If the decision used a consumer report, send an adverse action notice – this is mandatory under the FCRA.

-- Document the specific reason in writing — in the applicant file, tied to the criterion the applicant didn’t meet
+3. Document the specific reason in writing – in the applicant file, tied to the criterion the applicant did not meet.

-- Communicate professionally — a brief, respectful written communication; no editorializing
+4. Communicate professionally – a brief, respectful written message; no editorializing.

-Telling an applicant over the phone why they were rejected — without the written adverse action notice — exposes you on two fronts.
-It fails the FCRA notice requirement, and a casually-worded verbal explanation can be misremembered or characterized as discriminatory.
-Put every rejection in writing, using the proper adverse action notice format where a consumer report was involved.
+Telling an applicant over the phone why they were rejected – without the written adverse action notice – exposes you on two fronts.
+It fails the FCRA notice requirement, and a casually worded verbal explanation can be misremembered or characterized as discriminatory.
+Put every rejection in writing, using the proper adverse action notice format wherever a consumer report was involved.

 Conditional Approvals Are Adverse Action Too

-There’s a middle ground between a clean approval and a flat rejection: the conditional approval.
-You’ll rent to the applicant, but on modified terms — a cosigner, a larger deposit, prepaid rent, a shorter lease.
+There is a middle ground between a clean approval and a flat rejection: the conditional approval.
+You will rent to the applicant, but on modified terms – a cosigner, a larger deposit, prepaid rent, or a shorter lease.

 The critical point landlords miss: if the condition stems from a consumer report, the conditional approval is adverse action, and an adverse action notice is required.
-You said “yes,” but you said yes on worse terms than you’d otherwise offer — and that’s adverse action under the FCRA.
+You said “yes,” but you said yes on worse terms than you would otherwise offer – and offering materially less-favorable terms because of a report is adverse action under the FCRA.

-- Offering a 6-month lease instead of 12 because of report findings
+• Offering a six-month lease instead of twelve because of report findings.

-Each of these requires an adverse action notice.
-See the full adverse action notice guide.
+Each of these requires an adverse action notice, just like an outright denial.

 Documentation: Build the File That Defends You